Conquer Your Inner ‘Dhritarashtra Element

 Although God is always happy to please His devotees, the lesson to learn here is that we should always strive to please God and in turn, our senses would automatically get pleased.

-Just like a child who has many wants and instead of keeping on demanding what they want, if the child pleases their parents, then the parents would automatically provide the child with a lot more than they asked for.
+Just like a child who has many wants and instead of keeping on demanding what they want, if the child focuses on pleasing their parents, then the parents would automatically provide the child with a lot more than they asked for.

 In verses 1.36 – 1.42, it becomes evident that Arjuna does not yet understand that he is fighting for Dharma.
 He thinks he is on the battlefield ready to kill his relatives just for political and material gains.
 He thinks he will incur great sins for this.
 He goes on to state all kinds of negative consequences that can arise if he killed all these men.